objcio/articles/2015-02-09-photo-extension.md

 ### Commit Changes

-Once the user is happy with their edits and tap the __Done__ button, a call is made to `finishContentEditingWithCompletionHandler(_:)`.
+Once the user is happy with their edits and taps the __Done__ button, a call is made to `finishContentEditingWithCompletionHandler(_:)`.
 At this point, the full size image needs to be edited with the settings that are currently applied to the display-sized image, and the new adjustment data needs saving.